Antiz96/arch-update/README.md

 ## Description

 An update notifier/applier for Arch Linux that assists you with important pre/post update tasks and that includes a (.desktop) clickeable icon that can easily be integrated with any DE/WM, dock, status/launch bar or app menu.
-Optionnal support for AUR package updates and desktop notifications.
+Optional support for AUR package updates and desktop notifications.

 Features:
 - Includes a (.desktop) clickeable icon that automatically changes to act as an update notifier/applier.
 Easy to integrate with any DE/WM, dock, status/launch bar, app menu, etc...